-2015-2016 Timeline
+2019-2020 Timeline

-Fall 2015 The Department (or faculty responsible for the program) prepares a selfstudy document using the format outlined in the "Review of Academic Programs" guide.
-The Assistant Director of IRPA and others involved with academic program assessment are available to assist by helping to provide and interpret summative assessment data.
+Fall 2019 The Department (or faculty responsible for the program) prepares a self-study document using the format outlined in the "Review of Academic Programs" guide.
+The Office of Institutional Research, Planning, and Assessment and others involved with academic program assessment are available to assist by helping to provide and interpret summative assessment data.
+October 2019 After consultation with the department, the Dean shall forward the names of two or three external reviewers to be approved by the Provost.
+A stipend for each external reviewer will be provided by the Provost's Office.
+December 2019 Program self-study submitted to the Dean and Associate Provost for Curriculum, Assessment, and Academic Support.
+January 2020 Dean's and Associate Provost's comments and suggestions regarding the self-study are communicated to the department; the department considers these in preparing a final draft of the self-study.
+February 2020 Final draft of the self-study, along with other relevant documents (e.g., university catalog, Report of Campus Indicators) is sent to the external reviewer.
+The final draft of the self-study is also copied to the Dean and the Associate Provost.
+End of February On-site visit by external reviewer 2020 End of March 2020 Draft Report by reviewers completed and received by the department.

-October 2015 After consultation with the department and the dean, the Provost/VPAA selects and engages an external reviewer, who will read the self-study document, hold an on-site visit, and submit a report of their findings.
-It is also recommended that, when feasible, an internal reviewer (perhaps a faculty member from a related program area) is appointed to act as a resource person for, and assist, the external reviewers.

-December 2015 Program self-study submitted to appropriate academic dean and Associate self-study are communicated to the department; the department considers these in preparing a final draft of the self-study.

-Provost for Curriculum, Assessment, and Academic Support.

-January 2016 Dean's and Associate Provost's comments and suggestions regarding the university catalog, Report of Campus Indicators) is sent to the reviewer.
-The final draft of the self-study is also copied to the dean, as well as to the

-February 2016 Final draft of the self-study, along with other relevant documents (e.g.,

-Associate Provost.

-End of February

-On-site visit.

-End of March 2016 Draft Report by reviewers completed and received by the department.
 The department reviews the draft report and communicates any factual errors to the reviewers.

-Early April 2016 Final report by reviewers received by the department and the dean.
+Early April 2020 Final report by reviewers received by the department and the dean.
+Early May 2020 Department comments on reviewer's report through memo to dean.

-Early May 2016 Department comments on reviewer's report through memo to dean.
-June 2016 Program annual reports reflect the recommendations and action plans resulting from the program review process.
+Program annual reports reflect the recommendations and action plans resulting from the program review process.
 These are summarized and distilled by the deans and the Provost/VPAA, and reported to President in such a way that the university can demonstrate compliance with the four-step planning/assessment cycle required by the Middle States Commission on Higher Education; in particular, the fourth step, which requires the university to use "the results of those assessments to improve programs and services and inform planning and resource allocation decisions."
-August-September 2016 Dean meets with the department to discuss recommendations from the self-study and the report by the reviewers.
-This will result in a Memorandum of Understanding (MOU) between the department/program faculty and the dean indicating an action plan (including curricular changes, facilities upgrades, line allocations, and other action items), with a timeline for implementation, and an agreement on resource needs.
-This MOU is forwarded to the Provost/VPAA and Associate Provost.
-End of Fall Semester 2016 Provost/VPAA reports on program reviews conducted during the academic year to the Academic Affairs Committee (e.g., curricular recommendations) and the Planning and Budget Committee (e.g., line allocations and other resource issues).
-The Provost/VPAA also makes a report to the University Senate, highlighting the key initiatives resulting from the program review process.